AdobeDocs/pass.en/help/authentication/tve-dashboard-user-guide.md

 In case you consider making a change to an AuthN TTL value, please review the [Integrations](#tve-db-integrations-sec) section.

 >[!IMPORTANT]
->The "**Set by MVPD**" placeholder is used in cases when the MVPD will be the one enforcing the AuthN TTL value and not the Adobe Primetime Authentication configuration.
+>The "**Set by MVPD**" placeholder is used in cases when the MVPD will be the one enforcing the AuthN TTL value and not the Adobe Pass Authentication configuration.

 #### AuthZ TTL reports {#authz-ttl-reports}